 Whether you spend a week here or drop in for a leisurely evening, the Polynesian is a welcoming retreat that you probably don’t want to miss.

-A stay at this Magic Kingdom resort is pleasant, and I highly recommend looking into their villa wing, the Grand Floridian Villas.
-There you can reserve a deluxe studio that comes with a small kitchenette all the way up to a larger suite.
+A stay at this Magic Kingdom Resort is pleasant, and I highly recommend looking into their villa wing, the Grand Floridian Villas.
+The deluxe villa studio comes with a small kitchenette.

-Dining options are stupendous at the Grand Floridian as well.
+Dining options are spectacular at the Grand Floridian as well.
 They have not one but three different signature dining locations.
-You can preview all of the options available here in our Grand Floridian Restaurants guide.
+You can preview all of the options in our restaurant guide.

-Florida meets the Greater Northwest Pacific is the vibe you’ll find when you visit Disney’s, Wilderness Lodge.
-Be prepared never to want to leave after entering those large front doors.
-They really get you with that blast of cold air, providing immediate relief and then a warm fireplace to help even things out when that chill kicks in.
+Florida meets the Greater Northwest Pacific is the vibe you’ll find when you visit Disney’s Wilderness Lodge.
+So be prepared never to want to leave after entering those large front doors.

 Related: Disney World Character Dining

-Our last resort for the Magic Kingdom park area is a moderate resort.
-Fort Wilderness, which is a resort with campground, provides guests the opportunity to bring their own camper or RV.
+Our last resort for the Magic Kingdom park area is a moderate.
+Fort Wilderness, a resort with a campground, allows guests to bring their camper or RV.

 Fort Wilderness is one of the most charming locales at the Walt Disney World Resort.
-It’s where you’ll find tons of outdoor recreation, including horseback riding and canoeing.
+You’ll find tons of outdoor recreation, including horseback riding and canoeing.

 What Resorts are Closest to Magic Kingdom?